Hot Leads vs Cold Leads vs Warm Leads: The Complete Guide to Lead Temperature [2025]

 These engagement metrics combine to create a behavioral score that helps classify leads by temperature.

-Communication Signals: Response Rate and Quality
+2. Pay Attention to Response Rate and Quality

 How leads interact with your outreach provides revealing temperature indicators: